toptekkie/steamtruck.github.io/_posts/2019-12-12-What-I-Fixed-Today.md

 #### What I Fixed Today (WIFT#1)

 The start of something new.
-Becoming known as the Mr Fixit - seldon a day goes by without having to rack my brain and innovate a new solution to put something ack into operation.
+Becoming known as the Mr Fixit - seldom a day goes by without having to rack my brain and innovate a new solution to put something back into operation.

 In this inaugural post we have a cool zoomable LED flashlight.